Hamiltonian Lie algebroids: Examples

 \begin{Proposition} The tangent Lie algebroid $T\calF$ of a regular foliation $\calF$ of a symplectic manifold $M$ is symplectically anchored if and only if $\calF$ is symplectically complete. \end{Proposition}

-\begin{proof} (C4) from Sec.~\ref{def:CompatCond} is the condition that $\rho(A)^\perp = (T\calF)^\perp$ is involutive, which by Frobenius' theorem is equivalent to $(T\calF)^\perp$ being integrable.
+\begin{proof} (C4) from Section \ref{def:CompatCond} is the condition that $\rho(A)^\perp = (T\calF)^\perp$ is involutive, which by Frobenius' theorem is equivalent to $(T\calF)^\perp$ being integrable.
 In other words (C4) is equivalent to $\calF$ being symplectically complete.
-Prop.~\ref{prop:CompatRegular} tells us that in the regular case (C4) is equivalent to (C3) which is equivalent to $A$ being presymplectically anchored. \end{proof}
+Proposition \ref{prop:CompatRegular} tells us that in the regular case (C4) is equivalent to (C3) which is equivalent to $A$ being presymplectically anchored. \end{proof}

 Let us now turn to momentum sections.
 In a first step, we observe that $\tilde{\omega}: TM \to T^*M$ induces an isomorphism from the normal bundle $N \calF^\perp := TM/T\calF^\perp$ to the dual of the tangent bundle of $\calF$, given by